-Condominium associations and condo owners may encounter myriad problems collecting on insurance policies.
-Like homeowners, condo associations and individual unit owners may need to fight their insurance carriers.
-In addition, individual unit owners and their governing boards may disagree over who is responsible for damages, who collects on the claim and how repairs are handled.
+Condominium associations and condo owners may encounter myriad problems collecting insurance policies.
+Homeowners, condo associations, and individual unit owners may need to fight their insurance carriers.
+In addition, individual unit owners and their governing boards may disagree over who is responsible for damages, who collects on the claim, and how repairs are handled.

 Insurance Claims For Condominiums Can Be Complicated

-The Florida insurance claim lawyers of Williams Law, P.A., provide experienced representation for the complicated insurance issues that homeowners associations and condo unit owners face in Tampa, Florida, and the surrounding areas.
+The Florida insurance claim lawyers of Williams Law, P.A., provide experienced representation for the complicated insurance issues homeowners associations and condo unit owners face in Florida.
 Since 1995, firm founder K.C.
-Williams has focused almost solely on the rights and needs of individuals and businesses with insurance claims.
+Williams has focused solely on the rights and needs of individuals and businesses with insurance claims.

-Did your insurance company refuse to pay for condominium damages from water, wind, fire or hurricanes or storms?
+Did your insurance company refuse to pay for condominium damages from water, wind, fire, hurricanes, or storms?
 Our Florida insurance claim attorneys can help.
 Call today for a free consultation (800) 451-6786.

 Experienced, Aggressive Representation For Condominium Insurance Claims

 Generally, a condominium complex is protected by a master policy of the condominium board or homeowners association (HOA).
-Unit owners may also purchase insurance that provides coverage beyond the master policy, including losses of personal property.
+Unit owners may also purchase insurance that provides coverage beyond the master policy, including personal property losses.

 - Roof damage